Gumtree-South-Africa/__DEPRECATED__central/docker/README.md

 Consul: [http://localhost:8500/](http://localhost:8500/)
 mail-sink: [http://localhost:8090/](http://localhost:8090/)
 Graphite: [http://localhost:8082/](http://localhost:8082/)

+## More commands
+Check out the Makefile for more helpful commands, like `make ui`, and `make logs`.

+To get to the `cqlsh` shell, run `docker-compose exec cassandra cqlsh -k replyts2`.

 ## Create the Cassandra image with the replyts2 keyspace
 Note: only do this when the `.cql` files have changed, or when upgrading C* versions.